 On September 16, Cathay Pacific will start a brand new route that has me extremely excited – Washington, DC (IAD) to Hong Kong (HKG).
 It’s a direct, non-stop flight and even better, it will also be their first time using a brand new aircraft, the A350-1000.
 I’ve been a fan of Cathay Pacific for many years and we have even worked together on several occasions.
 In advance of this DC launch, they asked me to travel with them on one of their A350-900 planes to try out the service and to share my experiences with you all here.
 Although the -1000 is slightly larger, the core features will be the same, so today I want to share those elements of flying with Cathay Pacific I love most onboard one of their A350s.
+Although this is a compensated project with Cathay Pacific, all thoughts and opinions are my own.

 The Airbus A350 is a somewhat new family of long-range jets with new designs for both aerodynamics and engines.
 It’s the first Airbus where both the fuselage and wings are made up mostly of carbon fiber, meaning that it’s more lightweight and fuel-efficient – words every airline loves to hear.
 It does more than just save money of course, that fuel efficiency means that the aircraft is also more environmentally friendly than other planes and the in-cabin comfort is improved as well.
 The A350 is quieter than current-generation planes, up to 20%, and a new air conditioning technology means that there is draft-free air management, adjustable temperature zones and lower cabin altitude which all translate into a more comfortable flying experience.
 At least that’s the promise.